 We believe that neighbors who know each other look out for each other, and that is our most effective method of deterring crime.
-With Neighborhood Watch, neighbors keep an eye on each other's homes - especially when they are at work or on vacation.
+With Neighborhood Watch, neighbors keep an eye out for one another.
 To make this work we need street captains (and co-captains for the longer streets).
 To date, we have 45 street captains!

 Street captain responsibilities:

 Note that you don’t have to belong to the Druid Hills Civic Association nor the Druid Hills Patrol.
 (However, we encourage you to join both.
 If everyone joins the Patrol, it can extend its hours and its patrol area.)